Ouranosinc/Magpie/docs/permissions.rst

 .. include:: references.rst

 .. default location to quickly reference items without the explicit and long prefix
-.. using the full name when introducing the element (to make the location obvious), the reuse shorthand variant
+.. using the full name when introducing the element (to make the location obvious), then reuse shorthand variant
 .. py:currentmodule:: magpie.permissions

 Permissions